 The Home Office provides a grant of up to £64,340 to Norfolk County Council to maintain a Police and Crime Panel for the police force area.
 This is to cover the costs of administration (including support staff, specialist advice, recruitment of independent members, subscription to the Eastern Region Panel network) and member expenses (the cost of travel to attend Panel meetings, regional network meetings and the national conference, as well as any delegate fees).
-The Panel reviews its funding at each AGM and you can read the reports, which include the year-end returns submitted to the Home Office, via the agenda and minutes link above.
+The Panel reviews its funding at each AGM and you can read the reports, which include the year-end returns submitted to the Home Office, through the previous link to our agendas and minutes.